 Active noise-cancelling headphones can do everything that passive ones can't do.
-In Active Noise-Cancellation technology, the headphone features a chip that ‘listens’ to noise and generates audio that is opposite to it in nature (also known as Pink Noise) and thus canceling it.
+In Active Noise-Cancellation technology, the headphone features a chip that ‘listens’ to noise and generates audio opposite to it in nature (also known as Pink Noise) and thus cancelling it.
 Sounds fancy?
-It’s simple physics really.
-Sound travels in waves.
-These waves have characteristics like amplitude and phase among others.
-Theoretically, if you fire a sound wave that is opposite in phase and of the same amplitude as an audio wave, you’d cancel the original wave out.
-Just think of it like those bow and arrow battles on serials like the Mahabharat!
-Two blokes fire an arrow at each other, the arrows meet in the middle and then fizzle out.
-Pretty much the same, except we’re talking about audio waves here.
-Noise cancellation is that little warrior dude that ‘takes care’ of noise.
-Period.
+It’s just simple physics though, sound travels in waves, and these waves have characteristics like amplitude and phase, among other factors.
+Theoretically, if you fire a sound wave that is opposite in phase and of the same amplitude as an audio wave, you would cancel the original wave out.
+The noise cancellation tech takes care of the external noise.
 They also add an extra level of noise reduction by actively erasing lower-frequency sound waves.
 When I say active, it means using additional powered instruments.

 Active noise-cancelling headphones have components like:

 Microphone – Noise-cancelling headphones feature a miniature microphone in the earpiece that picks up ambient noise (traffic, air-handling systems, etc.)